jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/quickstart/index.md

 The update to `app.js` is pushed to the remote master branch that acts as input to your project's pipeline.

-Click **BUILD & DEPLY** to see the pipeline build and deploy your updated app.
-When the second stage completes, click the URL beneath Last Execution Result to verify your change.
+To see the pipeline build and deploy your updated app, click **BUILD & DEPLY**.
+The Build Stage should already be running.
+When the Deploy stage completes, click the URL beneath Last Execution Result to verify your change.

 ---
 ##Summary